 IVR systems can save businesses money by reducing the time for agents to gather a caller’s information, determine the best person or department to help resolve their issue, and then route the call to the appropriate phone number or extension.

-When implemented properly, IVR systems can boost customer satisfaction by reducing hold times and quickly connecting customers to a live agent who’s ready and able to help resolve their issues.
+When implemented properly, IVR systems can boost customer satisfaction by reducing hold times and quickly connecting customers to a live agent who can help resolve their issues.

 If you’re considering implementing an IVR system, you’ll find it as a basic or advanced feature through many of the best business phone systems.
 Here’s what you need to know.